-In the case of a marine transit insurance Contract, the terms of the sales contract are what will affect who will get compensated.
+In the case of a marine transit insurance contract, the terms of the sales contract are what will affect and who will get compensated.
 The main parties to a sales contract are a seller and a buyer.
-Others associated with the sales contract are bankers, carriers and clearing agents among others.
+Others associated with the sales contract are bankers, carriers, and clearing agents among others.

 Read More: What is Marine Insurance?

-There are many terms on a Sales Contract which indicate who will be responsible for the insurance.
+There are many terms on a Sales Contract that indicate who will be responsible for the insurance.

 Here is a list of the main ones:

-- Free on Board (F.O.B) – The Seller’s responsibility for safeguarding the goods ends when the goods are loaded on the vessel.
-The buyer takes over once on board and can get the goods insured wherever he wants.
+- Free on Board (F.O.B) – On loading the goods on the vessel, the seller’s responsibility for safeguarding the goods ends.
+The buyer takes over after onboarding and gets the goods insured wherever he wants.

-- Free on Rail (F.O.R Contract) – Same terms as above but this is used for internal purpose.
+- Free on Rail (F.O.R Contract) – Same terms as above but this is used for internal purposes.

-- Cost and Freight (C & F) – Again the buyer’s responsibility starts once the goods ore on the vessel and he can get insurance for the goods whenever he wants.
+- Cost and Freight (C & F) – Again the buyer’s responsibility starts once the goods are on the vessel and he can get insurance for the goods whenever he wants.

 - Cost, Insurance, and freight (C.I.F) – In this case, it is the seller who is responsible for the insurance of the goods.
 He then transfers the premium cost of the insurance to the buyer through the invoice.

 M.S Engineering is a leading name in the engineering industry.
 The company exports engineering items worth millions of dollars every year via sea route to its buyers situated in the Middle East.
-In most of the cases, the sales contract is made on the basis of the FOB (Free on Board), where the buyer is responsible for paying the insurance expenses.
+Mostly the sales contract is made on FOB (Free on Board) basis.
+It implies that the buyer is responsible for paying the insurance expenses.

-Last month, when the company exported its engineering goods to a buyer situated in the Middle East, the sales contract was again made on FOB basis.
-As a result, the insurance expenses were borne by the buyer who after reviewing and comparing bought the marine transit insurance policy from the insurer A.
+Last month, the company exported its engineering goods to a buyer situated in the Middle East.
+Again, the sales contract was made on a FOB basis.
+As a result, the insurance expenses were borne by the buyer who after reviewing and comparing bought the marine transit insurance policy from insurer A.

-Unfortunately, when the consignment was still under transit, it was caught in heavy rainfall and thunder which not only damaged the consignment but also delayed it.
+Unfortunately, heavy rainfall and thunder damaged the consignment that was still under transit.
+Moreover, it not only damaged the consignment but also delayed it.

-When the consignment reached the Middle East after a two-day delay than the scheduled date, a major portion of the boxes was damaged due to water.
+The consignment reached the Middle East after a two-day delay than the scheduled date.
+However, rainwater damaged many boxes.
 In this case, as the buyer had a marine transit insurance policy, he immediately informed his marine insurance company who appointed a surveyor to inspect the cause and extent of the loss.

 Read More: Why do You Need Marine Insurance?

-After a thorough inspection, the surveyror found that though the goods were packed in an optimal condition, the heavy rainfall damaged major portion of the consignment.
+Surveyor carried out a thorough inspection.
+He found several goods in damaged condition although they were packed in an optimal condition.
+Heavy rainfall damaged a major portion of the consignment.
 The surveyor found the claim genuine and submitted a detailed report to the insurance company who settled the claim on the basis of it.

 It was a huge order of Rs 1 crore which M.S Fashion Hub was ready to export to its buyers situated in Maldives.
 Considering the amount of the order, the company did not want to take any risk and therefore, made a special team of 5 people who were the sole in-charge of the order.